robertdebock/presentations/automation-journey.md

 ----

-# Let the user \* do it.
+# Do it yourself!

 ----

 # AWX

-A webinterface and API that can run playbooks on hosts.
+A webui and API that can run playbooks on hosts.

 - URL: http://142.93.238.130/